ioilmio/apple-homepage/README.md

 # Apple Homepage Clone

-> This project is about making an accurate cloen of the Apple homepage.
+> This project is about making an accurate clone of the Apple homepage.

 ![screenshot](Screenshot_2020-03-05 Apple©.png)

-Clone of the homepage semi responsive design nav bar with icon inside input field that resize when on focus image with lins to the same page and floated footer
+Clone of the homepage semi-responsive design nav bar with icon inside input field that resize when on focus image with lins to the same page and floated footer

 ## Built With